 — measuring impact (see my list of impact metrics here)

 — transforming digital publications

 — workplace processes and organizational culture

-I recently left my job as the director of community outreach at the Columbia Missourian, the community newspaper run by faculty and staffed by students at the Missouri School of Journalism.
+I used to be the director of community outreach at the Columbia Missourian, the community newspaper run by faculty and staffed by students at the Missouri School of Journalism.
 For the 12 years I was there, I was also a professor at the Missouri School of Journalism, where I taught a number of topics including Participatory Journalism, Multimedia Planning and Design, and News Design.
 I love teaching and was fortunate to get so much experience with it while still making daily journalism my top priority.